-Hiring a new employee is an exciting next step for your growing business—but if you’re recruiting new team members for the first time, the actual cost can be surprising.
-Aside from the wages you plan to pay them, you’ll need to consider additional expenses like recruiting candidates, training, payroll taxes, and more.
+Hiring a new employee is an exciting next step for your growing business—but if you’re a business owner recruiting new team members for the first time, the actual cost can be surprising.
+Aside from the wages you plan to pay them, you’ll need to consider additional expenses like recruiting candidates, training costs, payroll taxes, other hiring costs, and more.

 While it’s difficult to pinpoint an exact number, a Society for Human Resource Management study stated that the average cost to hire an employee is $4,129, or 6 weeks of pay for a $15 per hour job.